miguelalb/resume-portal-fastapi/README.md

    - If you made changes to the models: `docker-compose exec backend alembic revision --autogenerate -m "First migration"`
    - Otherwise just run: `docker-compose exec backend alembic upgrade head`

-5. Run the follwing command to create a superuser with admin priviledges:
+5. Run the following command to create a superuser with admin priviledges:
    - `docker-compose exec backend python manage.py create-superuser`
    - _Note: This command requires_ `SUPERUSER` _and_ `SUPERUSER_PASS` _environment variables_
+6. Run the following command to seed the database with sample templates and user profiles:
+   - `docker-compose exec backend python manage.py seed-db`
-6. Run the tests using pytest:
+7. Run the tests using pytest:
    `docker-compose exec backend python -m pytest`

 **Now you can open your browser and interact with these URLs:**